Standardisation is key to the success of the European Accessibility Act

 All the provisions outlined in this paper may complicate the smooth implementation of the Accessibility Act as they could result in a situation where no harmonised standards are published, and manufacturers and service providers would struggle to comply with the requirements of the accessibility legislation.
 This would be also the case if the Commission decides to withdraw the mandate and to hastily draft technical specifications which would prove unfit for the industry due to a lack of concertation with stakeholders.

 The digital industry has always been a reliable standardisation partner for ESOs and has proven expertise in the field, through participation in the ESOs’ work.
 We believe that the industry’s and qualified experts’ knowledge and experience in both standardisation and accessibility can greatly benefit the Commission’s implementation work for the Accessibility Act.
 Moreover, as companies start preparing to comply with the legislation, full transparency and involvement are needed to ensure the best conditions for a smooth implementation, which will benefit the European consumers that need it the most.

 - Our recommendation: We call on the Commission to benefit from the existing expertise through ongoing dialogue with the digital industry and its main representative DIGITALEUROPE.

-For the Radio-equipment directive, no standards were ready when the Directive entered into force, notably because HAS consultants requested late changes to the draft standards.
-This is why DIGITALEUROPE encourages the Commission and ESOs to find a system to ensure that comments from HAS consultants can be provided and integrated as early as possible during the standardisation process.
+For the Radio-equipment directive, no standards were ready when the Directive entered into force, notably because late changes were requested to the draft standards.
+This is why DIGITALEUROPE encourages the Commission and ESOs to find a system to ensure that comments from HAS consultants, and more generally from Commission services, can be provided and integrated as early as possible during the standardisation process.

 - Our recommendation: HAS consultants should participate to the drafting of the standardisation request and join the meetings of standardisation organisations, to ensure that they can provide input and comments throughout the standardisation process, to resolve technical issues in draft standards and minimise potential delays.